rhyek/react-service-locator/README.md

 ### `useService` hook

-When registering services in the default way, you can obtain the service instance by simply doing:
+You can obtain the service instance by simply doing:

 ```ts
 const service = useService(SessionService);